 Although it's a relative late-comer to the cryptocurrency space, since it hit the market in mid-2017, Binance Coin has enjoyed a similar price trajectory as heavy hitters like Bitcoin and Ether.

 It was initially released at prices of US$0.10 each.
-Almost exactly two years later, it hit its all-time high price of $38 – equivalent to a tidy 38,000% price rise.
+Almost exactly two years later, it hit a price of $38 – equivalent to a tidy 38,000% price rise.

 Storing Binance Coin